 This Boy is a Professional Wizard

-Consisting of four episodes that make up approximately the length of a short film, This Boy is a Professional Wizard is a lighthearted romance to give you a quick burst of sweetness.
+Consisting of four episodes that make up approximately the length of a short film, This Boy is a Professional Wizard is a lighthearted romance anime from 2016 to give you a quick burst of sweetness.

 Recovery of an MMO Junkie